wazuh/wazuh-documentation/source/user-manual/reference/tools/update_ruleset.rst

 update_ruleset
 =================

-The update-ruleset program updates decoders, rules and rootchecks.
+The ``update-ruleset`` script updates decoders, rules and rootchecks.

 +--------+-------------------------------------------------------------------------+
 | **-r** | Restart Wazuh when needed.                                              |